 It is anticipated that all major electrical and substation equipment would be delivered to each substation site and placed directly on foundations and footings once all concrete footings have cured.
 All new components would be delivered to the site using a flatbed truck and positioned using a small crane or forklift.
 All equipment including breakers, bus supports, insulators, bus and switches would be installed or anchored into final position, grounded, and if required wired back to the control house.
-The control house will be delivered and installed on a concrete piersslab.
-The control house building will then be ready for the installation of protective relay panels, batteries, alternating currentAC and direct currentPC load centers, SCADA and telecommunication hardware and air conditioning systems.
+The control house will be delivered and installed on concrete piers or a concrete slab.
+The control house building will then be ready for the installation of protective relay panels, batteries, alternating current and direct current load centers, SCADA and telecommunication hardware and air conditioning systems.
 Final equipment testing and commissioning would then be performed in the substation and then in conjunction with PG&E's new and existing facilities.